-Featured at the GP Ball, Monaco GP, Singapore GP, Mexico GP, Playboy Club London, Selfridges Oxford St, Harrods, Goodwood Festival of Speed ITV4 show, Channel News Asia, Chelsea FC TV… and a gallery near you.
+Featured at the GP Ball, Monaco GP, Singapore GP, Mexico GP, Tour of Britain, Playboy Club London, Selfridges Oxford St, Harrods, Goodwood Festival of Speed ITV4 show, Channel News Asia, Chelsea FC TV… and a gallery near you.
 Patron to Its In The Bag (Testicular Cancer Awareness) and regular fundraiser for Cancer Research UK, Rugby Players Association, Clic Sargent and GOSH

 To be honest… subject matter isn’t really a choice.
 Its just… me.